 A number of anti-competitive and abusive practices have been identified as being most harmful to the generic and biosimilar sector.
-As recognised by the European Commission in its Pharmaceutical Sector Inquiry Report, they include strategic patenting,34 patent litigation,35 interventions before national regulatory authorities36 and life-cycle strategies for follow-on products.37 The overall effect of such practices is to delay generic and biosimilar entry into relevant markets.38
+As recognised by the European Commission in its Pharmaceutical Sector Inquiry Report, they include strategic patenting, patent litigation, interventions before national regulatory authorities and life-cycle strategies for followon products.
+40 The overall effect of such practices is to delay generic and biosimilar entry into relevant markets.41 In this context, the IGBA strongly condemns the recent instances of originator companies that have prevented or impeded access to reference products, in particular in Canada and the US.

 The TRIPs Agreement contains a number of provisions on competition law and policy, which reflect the concerns regarding potential abuse of IPRs protected by the agreement.
-In relevant part, Article 8.2 states that appropriate measures, which are consistent with the provisions of the TRIPs Agreement, may be needed to prevent abuse of IPRs by right holders or the resort to practices that unreasonably restrain trade or adversely affect the international transfer of technology.
-This provision is not necessarily concerned only with competition law violations, but with the more general concept of abuse of IPRs, which is especially relevant to the generic and biosimilar sector.
+In relevant part, Article 8.2 states that appropriate measures, which are consistent with the provisions of the TRIPs Agreement, may be needed to prevent abuse of IPRs by right holders or the resort